Undercurrent, the scuba diving magazine for serious divers reviews dive resorts and scuba diving equipment Public Area Online Members' Area

 US Virgin Islands

-Winter air temperatures average about 77°, with water temperatures down into the mid 70s.
-Summer air temperatures average 83°, with water temperatures in the mid 80s.
+US Virgin Islands: Winter air temperatures average about 77°F (25°C) with water temperatures down to around 75°F (24°C).
+Summer air temperatures average 83°F (28°C) with water temperatures around 85°F (29°C).
 Heavy fall and winter rains affect water visibility.
 Winter also blows up some heavy winds, making divers search for a lee.
-Hurricane season is typical Caribbean.
+Hurricane season is typical for the Caribbean and the Leeward Islands.

-The Virgin Islands Feature Articles and Reader Reports
+Diving Virgin Islands Reader Reports and Feature Articles

 Attention!